How To Manage ED And Sexual Performance Anxiety

 Sexual performance anxiety symptoms

 People respond in different ways to sexual performance anxiety, just as they do to generalized stress and anxiety.
-Performance anxiety can produce various symptoms in the body, including difficulty with or the inability to orgasm, premature ejaculation, or a lack of interest in sex.
+Performance anxiety can produce various symptoms in the body, including increased heart rate, difficulty with or the inability to orgasm, premature ejaculation, or a lack of interest in sex.
 Physical symptoms of ED include not having or keeping an erection, which can eventually lead to a loss of sexual desire.

 Causes of sexual performance anxiety

 It can be natural to want to perform well during sexual activity, but negative thoughts about one’s ability to please a partner can cause sexual performance anxiety.
-Anxiety itself can prevent you from experiencing sex joyfully.
+An anxiety disorder may prevent you from experiencing sex joyfully.
 Perhaps you are having feelings of sexual inadequacy.
 You may be self-conscious about your body or your penis size.
 Negative thoughts about your life in general may also contribute to sexual performance anxiety.
 Moreover, money, work, or family-related stressors can influence your mental state and lead to performance anxiety.
 If you can relate to any of these issues, it can be important to remember that you are human; you are not lacking in any way, and there are ways to overcome these obstacles you’re facing.

 Managing performance anxiety